metablaster/WindowsFirewallRuleset/README.md

 This project **"Windows Firewall Ruleset"** is licensed under **MIT** license.

-The project maintains **"per file"** license and Copyright notices.
+License files and and Copyright notices are maintained **"per file"**.

-3rd party and sublicensed code is located either inside their own folders (with individual license file) or inside folders called "External" for organizational purposes.
+3rd party and sublicensed code is located either inside their own folders (with individual license file) or inside folders called `External` for organizational purposes.

 ## Requirements